 It has 22 guest rooms, including seven suites with separate sitting rooms.
 All rooms are appointed with comfortable queen or king-sized beds, and many of the Inn’s rooms have marvelous views of the scenic Victoria Inner Harbour.
 The Union Club Inn is ideal for both leisure and business travelers.

 These rooms are available to Union Club Members, guests of Members, or those belonging to any of our over 400 affiliated clubs, worldwide.
 Prices are quite reasonable, and inclusive of Wireless Internet access, local calls, and the daily newspaper.
 All of their Union Club facilities are also available for use, including the Club’s Fitness Centre, the Billiards Room, the Rooftop Terrace, and a variety of exceptional dining options.

-The Union Club is located in the heart of downtown Victoria, right next to one of Canada’s most beautiful harbours and within walking distance of dozens of interesting shops, restaurants, art galleries, bookstores, eco-adventures, and tourist attractions.
+The Union Club is located in the heart of downtown Victoria, right next to one of Canada’s most beautiful harbors and within walking distance of dozens of interesting shops, restaurants, art galleries, bookstores, eco-adventures, and tourist attractions.

 6. Beaconsfield Bed and Breakfast Boutique Hotel

 Beaconsfield Bed and Breakfast in Victoria is a boutique hotel set in an original building that was built in 1905.
 This historic adult-only B&B enjoys a garden setting just 5 minutes’ drive from Victoria ferry terminal.
 Free Wi-Fi is provided in all areas.
 A flat-screen cable TV is included in each room.

 Each luxury room at Beaconside individually decorated and features English antiques and stained-glass windows.
 Bathrobes and a spacious sitting area are provided.
 Some may also include a fireplace, a spa bath, or a terrace.